awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 The UNLOAD command is designed to use parallel processing\.
 We recommend leaving PARALLEL enabled for most cases, especially if the files are used to load tables using a COPY command\.

 MAXFILESIZE AS max\-size \[ MB \| GB \]   <a name="unload-maxfilesize"></a>
 The maximum size of files UNLOAD creates in Amazon S3\.
 Specify a decimal value between 5 MB and 6\.2 GB\.
 The AS keyword is optional\.
 The default unit is MB\.
-If MAXFILESIZE is not specified, the default maximum file size is 6\.2 GB\.
-The size of the manifest file, if one is used, is not affected by MAXFILESIZE\.
+If MAXFILESIZE isn't specified, the default maximum file size is 6\.2 GB\.
+The size of the manifest file, if one is used, isn't affected by MAXFILESIZE\.

 REGION \[AS\] '*aws\-region*'  <a name="unload-region"></a>
 The AWS Region where the target Amazon S3 bucket is located\.
-REGION is required for UNLOAD to an Amazon S3 bucket that is not in the same AWS Region as the Amazon Redshift cluster\.
+REGION is required for UNLOAD to an Amazon S3 bucket that isn't in the same AWS Region as the Amazon Redshift cluster\.
 The value for *aws\_region* must match an AWS Region listed in the [Amazon Redshift regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#redshift_region) table in the *AWS General Reference*\.
 By default, UNLOAD assumes that the target Amazon S3 bucket is located in the same AWS Region as the Amazon Redshift cluster\.